Table of Contents

 Center object and center mode

 In a session, one or more different AR features may be running simultaneously.
-These AR features may track different objects and may also use motion tracking to track the device's own position and orientation.
+These AR features may track different objects and may simultaneously use motion tracking to track the device's own position and orientation.

 The center of a session can be one of the following objects: